gramener/gramex/gramex/apps/guide/quickstart/README.md

 * To set up the project, create a file named `gramex.yaml` in the project folder, leave it blank for now.
 * Create a second file called `index.html` and put any html you like in there.
 For now, just a simple bit of text will do, so type in `Hello Gramex!` and save it.

-Having saved the `index.html` file, open up a terminal and navigate to the project folder and type `gramex` to start the server.
+Having saved the `index.html` file, open up a terminal; navigate to the project folder and type `gramex` to start the server.

 You should start seeing some output now, which is the Gramex server logging its startup sequence.
 By the time you see the following lines, Gramex has fully started, and is ready to accept requests.